Skip to main content

 Texas Residency Rules and Regulations

-When in processing, a residency specialist will review the application in greater detail to either confirm or change the system’s residency determination according to the Texas Higher Education Coordinating Board rules for establishing residency
+During processing, an applicant liaison will review your application in greater detail to either confirm or change the system’s residency classification.
+Each TMDSAS applicant liaison is also a residency specialist who reviews and confirms residency classifications according to the Texas Education Code for establishing residency.

 Proof of Residency